Gradius V

 The other formation I recommend for new players is Rotation.
 Holding R1 will cause your Options to orbit around your ship, which coupled with laser fire can help keep you safe from destructible objects heading towards you.
 Note that bullets and lasers will not be destroyed, so you still have to be diligent in dodging enemy fire.
 Luckily though, there’s thousands and thousands of destructible objects threatening you through the course of this game that Rotation will protect you from.
 You can turn your ship into an orb of destruction that you can use to carve paths through difficult segments unscathed.

-The problem of Rotation is its offensive ability.
+The problem of Rotation is its offensive capability.
 Options spinning around firing lasers aren’t focusing in on a particular target, so your damage output will be a lot lower.
 Damage is really important for boss fights, so while Rotation will make levels a lot easier, boss fights will be much more of a struggle.
 That being said, you can still let go of the R1 button and use the default “snake” Option behavior to try to stack your fire into one solid stream.

 Freeze lets you lock the current shape of your Option formation and move around with it stuck that way.
 This is probably the one that advanced players are going to eventually be using all the time, because with enough creativity, it can do anything.
 Nothing in this game can fire through obstacles, but you can come close by freezing your Options far in front of you and damage enemies from the inside.